strmlineapp-ux/agileflow/docs/user-manual.md

 This is the central control panel for configuring the application itself.
 It does not have a page header.
 - **Admin Management**: Manage system administrators and users.
     - **Assigning Admins**: Drag and drop a user from the "Users" list to the "Admins" list to grant them administrative privileges.
 This action is secured by a 2-Factor Authentication code.
 For safety, the system prevents you from removing the last system administrator.
+    - **Pre-approving Users**: Use the `add_circle` button in the "Users" card header to add an email address to the pre-approved list, allowing them to gain immediate access upon signing in.
     - **Deleting Users**: Hover over a user in the "Users" list to reveal a `cancel` icon.
 Clicking this will trigger the 2FA dialog to confirm deletion.
 - **Pages**: Configure the application's navigation.
 You can intuitively reorder pages by holding down your chosen modifier key (e.g., `Shift`) and dragging them in the grid.
 Key system pages are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
 - **Tabs**: Manage the reusable content blocks (tabs) that appear on pages.
 The order of this list can be changed via drag-and-drop and affects the default order in which tabs appear in popovers.
 You can also reorder tabs directly on a page by holding down your modifier key and dragging them.